chantrykomori/Batch-Image-Converter/README.md

 A simple image converter utility made to quickly convert all image files in a folder to another format, powered by the Pillow library.
+Supports conversion of WEBP to GIF!

 Supported image formats:
 * GIF